|Original-Odhner Model 127, c.1950|

 The setting ring performs six different functions:

 There are five different setting rings, with the ramped slots in slightly different locations to suit the staggered arrangement of the pins.
-Each ring is stamped with the numbers of the two matching pinwheels.
+Each ring is stamped with the numbers of the matching pinwheels.

 The rotor locking bar.